SimonWoodtli/zet/20221210022843/README.md

-# Setup Proxmox on Raspberry Pi 4
+# Setup Proxmox on Raspberry Pi 4 with Pimox

 > 🧐 Only do this if you have a 4GB or better yet 8GB model.
 The other models simply won't have enough ram to deal with the overhead of running Proxmox and a VM.